Bloodborne

 is a 2015 action role-playing game developed by FromSoftware and published by Sony Computer Entertainment for the PlayStation 4.
-The game follows a Hunter through the decrepit Gothic, Victorian-era inspired city of Yharnam, whose inhabitants are afflicted with a blood-borne disease which transforms the residents into horrific beasts.
-Attempting to find the source of the plague, the player's character unravels the city's mysteries while fighting a variety of enemies.
+The game follows a Hunter through the decrepit Gothic, Victorian-era inspired city of Yharnam, whose inhabitants are afflicted with a blood-borne disease.
+Attempting to find the source of the plague, the player's character unravels the city's mysteries while fighting beasts and eldritch beings.

 Bloodborne is played from a third-person perspective.
 Players control a customizable protagonist, and the gameplay is focused on strategic weapons-based combat and exploration.
 Players battle varied enemies while using items such as trick weapons and firearms, exploring different locations, interacting with non-player characters, and unraveling the city's mysteries.
 Bloodborne began development in 2012 under the working title of Project Beast.
 Bearing many similarities to FromSoftware's Dark Souls series, Bloodborne was inspired by the literary works of authors H. P. Lovecraft and Bram Stoker, as well as the architectural design of real-world locations in countries such as Romania and the Czech Republic.

 Bloodborne has been cited as one of the greatest video games ever made, with praise directed at its gameplay, atmosphere, sound design, Lovecraftian themes and interconnected world design.
 Some criticism was directed at its technical performance at launch, which was improved with post-release updates.
 The downloadable content The Old Hunters was released in November 2015.
 The game had sold 7.46 million copies by February 2022.
-Some related media and adaptations have also been released, including a card game, board game and comic book series.
+Some related media and adaptations have also been released, including a card game, board game, comic book series, and an upcoming film adaptation.

 Gameplay

-Gameplay screenshot of the Bloodborne alpha release, showing the player battling one of the game's bosses, the Cleric Beast.
-Similarly to the Dark Souls games, Bloodborne places a considerable emphasis on boss battles.

-Bloodborne is an action role-playing game played from a third-person perspective and features elements similar to those found in the Dark Souls series, also made by FromSoftware.
-The player makes their way through different locations within the decrepit Gothic world of Yharnam while battling varied enemies, including bosses, collecting different types of items that have many uses, interacting with non-player characters, opening up shortcuts, and continuing through the main story.

-At the beginning of the game, the player creates their character, the Hunter.
-The player determines the basic details of the Hunter; gender, hairstyle, name, skin color, body shape, voice, and eye color are some of the options the player can customize.
-The player also chooses a starting class, known as an "Origin", which provides a basic backstory for the Hunter and sets the player's starting attributes.
-The origins, while describing the player character's past, do not have any effect on gameplay beyond altering starting stats.
-Another way the player defines their Hunter is by choosing what brotherhood they are a member of.
-These religious societies, known as "Covenants", each have their views on the world of Yharnam.